Clear HMRC Debt.

 Seek professional insolvency advice as quickly as possible once you realise your arrears.

-Take action immediately as proof that you then acted as a responsible director.
+Take action immediately as proof that you then act as a responsible director.
 You may be held liable personally for your company debts if-then proven you acted not in your companies creditors’ interests or even wrongful or fraudulent trading.

-HMRC focus is tax collection process, For instance, late payment is an issue, and as an officer of the company, therefore you must treat this problem with care and remember your liability if you ignore HMRC.
+HMRC focus is a tax collection process, For instance, late payment is an issue, and as an officer of the company, therefore you must treat this problem with care and remember your liability if you ignore HMRC.

 HMRC options include a winding-up petition to dissolve your limited company and to commence a compulsory liquidation with the official receiver appointed.

 Use the paying-in slips provided by HMRC to pay your VAT at your own bank or building society by cheque.
 Cheques should be payable to ‘HM Revenue and Customs only’ adding your 9-digit VAT registration number.
 This may be found in your VAT online account.